flox/flox-bash/flox.1.md

     format including only the subject line for history log entries.

 **activate**
-:   The "activate" subcommand adds environment `bin` directories to your
+:   Sets environment variables and aliases, runs hooks and adds environment
-    `$PATH` environment variable and can be invoked from an interactive terminal to launch a sub-shell, non-interactively to produce a series of commands to be sourced by your current `$SHELL`, or with a command and arguments to be invoked directly.
+    `bin` directories to your `$PATH`.
+Can be invoked from an interactive terminal to launch a sub-shell, non-interactively to produce a series of commands to be sourced by your current `$SHELL`, or with a command and arguments to be invoked directly.